pea-nut-z/karrot/readme.md

 - Change your profile picture and name by tapping the camera icon
 - Tap view profile for a list of your active, sold, hidden items and toggle their statuses

+### To Be Added

+- [ ] Store data externallly

+- [ ] Authentication - login

+- [ ] Chat

 ### Road blocks

-I will be working on enabling viewers to view the app on desktops besides their mobile devices.
+- [x] Enable viewers to view the app on desktops besides their mobile devices.
 Doing so will add accessibility and convenience for viewers.